mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 # Documentation Style Guide

 When writing for Mattermost, always think about the audience that will be reading your writing.
 Mattermost’s audience can vary, but we typically communicate with a technical audience and want to present Mattermost as being a friend of the practitioner in development, IT, and operations.
-It must be accurate and clear, be presented with a style and tone that is appropriate for technical content, and easy to navigate.
+It must be accurate and clear, be presented with a style and tone that is appropriate for technical or educational content, and easy to navigate.

 ## Document structure

 Structure and organization are an important part of a document's ease of use and its understandability.
 Information should be organized and presented in a logical order, with similar subjects grouped together in the same section.
 In most cases, a document has a title, an introductory paragraph, and one or more sections.

 Try to keep only one topic in a page.
 Shorter topics are easier to reuse in other documents, are easier to write and edit, and are easier to translate.

+### Educational guides

+An exception are educational guides.
+In their abstract they set clear expectations for a well defined audience, can have more then one topic in a page, and do not require an introductory paragraph.
+First person writing can be used, as they need to keep the reader interested in the subject.

 ### Document title